MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

  The first `CMFCToolBarDateTimeCtrl` object in the application that has the specified command ID, or `NULL` if no `CMFCToolBarDateTimeCtrl` objects have the specified command ID.

 ### Remarks
- This shared utility method is used by methods such as [CMFCToolBarDateTimeCtrl::SetTimeAll](#cmfctoolbardatetimectrl__settimeall) and [CMFCToolBarDateTimeCtrl::GetTimeAll](#cmfctoolbardatetimectrl__gettimeall) to set or get the time and date of all instances of the time picker control that have a specified command ID.
+ This shared utility method is used by methods such as [CMFCToolBarDateTimeCtrl::SetTimeAll](#settimeall) and [CMFCToolBarDateTimeCtrl::GetTimeAll](#gettimeall) to set or get the time and date of all instances of the time picker control that have a specified command ID.

-##  <a name="cmfctoolbardatetimectrl__getdatetimectrl"></a>  CMFCToolBarDateTimeCtrl::GetDateTimeCtrl
+##  <a name="getdatetimectrl"></a>  CMFCToolBarDateTimeCtrl::GetDateTimeCtrl
  Returns a pointer to the date and time picker control.

 ```